 Seems like too much of an effort?
 We understand and that’s why we built TinyIMG to help you do this automatically.

-How TinyIMG helps preload images and critical assets on your Shopify store automatically
+Use TinyIMG to preload images and critical assets automatically

 TinyIMG is an intelligent image and website optimization tool for Shopify and Shopify Plus stores.